springernature/webpagetest-mapper/README.md

 [Yes][history].

-## How do I set up the build environment?
+## How do I set up the dev environment?

-The build environment relies on node.js,
+The dev environment relies on
+node.js,
 [JSHint],
 [Mocha],